Weight Loss Surgery Revision – A Second Chance

 A number of alternatives to an unsuccessful LAP-BAND® procedure exist for patients struggling to cope with the frustration of insufficient weight loss.
-According to the Kim Bariatric Institute, one of the most popular choices is the gastric sleeve surgery as this procedure presents a viable solution to a number of the complications listed above.
+One of the most popular choices at our practice is the gastric sleeve surgery, as this procedure often presents a viable solution to a number of the complications listed above.

 - The swallowing reflex is much easier with the gastric sleeve